conradoqg/study-nano-projects/snake/README.md

-# Mini snake game
+# Nano snake game
-> A mini project aimed to learn more about the [p5.js](http://p5js.org) library and game development.
+> A nano project aimed to learn more about the [p5.js](http://p5js.org) library and game development.

 Based on the work of Daniel Shiffman: http://codingtra.in